junxit/us-congress-bills-117/derived/amendments.md

 ### 42 U.S.C. § 5133

-> in paragraph (1)(A) by striking “local governments” and inserting “local governments and private nonprofit facilities”; and
+> in paragraph (1)(A) by striking “local governments” and inserting “local governments and private nonprofit facilities”;

 | | |
 |---|---|